MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/branch-command.md

    Lock options:

    - `none`
    Default.
 No lock is applied.
-If a lock exists on the file that you are creating a branch for, this option removes it.
+If a lock exists on the file that you're creating a branch for, this option removes it.
    - `checkin`
-   Other users can check out the specified items but they can't check in revisions to locked files until you release the lock by performing a check-in.
+   Other users can check out the specified items, but they can't check in revisions to locked files until you release the lock by performing a check-in.
 If any other users have locked any one of the specified items, the lock operation fails.
    - `checkout`
    Prevents other users from checking in or checking out any one of the specified items until you release the lock by performing a check-in.
 If any other users have locked any one of the specified items, the lock operation fails.
    :::column-end:::